-When I bought my 2001 Porsche 911, the seller only provided me with one key with the vehicle.
+When I bought my 2001 Porsche 911, the seller only had one key for the car.
 It’s not comforting knowing that you only have one key for your 996.
-If you lose this only key, you’ll be dealing with the inconvenience of being stranded, but also getting your car to the dealership where you’re forced to pay whatever they want to charge you for getting you a new key on the spot.
+If you lose your one and only key, you’ll have to suffer the inconvenience of being stranded, but also with getting your car towed to the dealership where you’ll be forced to pay whatever they charge you to get you a new key.

-To avoid having to ever be in such a situation where you can’t get into your car and have no other choice but to fork over whatever Porsche wants you to skewer you for, consider getting a spare key.
-I wanted to share my experience with getting a replacement key to help others who are in the same predicament as me.
+To avoid having to ever be in such a situation where you can’t get into your car and have no other choice but to fork over a ton of money to Porsche, consider getting a spare key.
+I wanted to share my experience with getting a replacement key to help others who are in the same predicament as me: trying to find an affordable option for a replacement or spare key for the 996.

 Options for Getting a Replacement Key for the 996

-When I first starting looking into getting a replacement key, I just thought it was going to be as easy as some of the other cars that I’ve had in the past.
-But Porsche makes it very difficult to get keys made yourself.
+When I first started looking into getting a replacement key, I thought it was going to be as easy as some of the other cars that I’ve had in the past.
+Unfortunately, it is not.
+Porsche makes it very difficult to get keys made yourself or even through a 3rd party.

-For example on my mid-2000 Toyota 4Runner, I was able to buy an aftermarket key with the transponder for about $15.
-I was then able to get a locksmith to cut the key for another $15.
-And then I could program the transponder myself (using a series of controls sitting inside the vehicle with the transponder key to be programmed in the ignition.)
+For reference, my mid-2000 Toyota 4Runner, I was able to buy an aftermarket key with the transponder inside for about $15.
+I was then able to get a nearby locksmith to cut the key for another $15.
+And then I could program the transponder myself (using a series of actions sitting inside the vehicle with the transponder key which would be programmed in the ignition.)

-Unfortunately, you just can’t do something as simple (nor as cheap) with your Porsche 911.
+Sadly, you just can’t do something as simple (nor as cheap) with your Porsche 911 996.
 First, the parts for either aftermarket or genuine Porsche keys are not cheap nor are they readily available for purchase.
-The second thing is that each key comes with a specific tag with a pin code that is used to program that specific key to the VIN of the car.
-The third thing is that programming the car requires a Porsche software to be able to program the key, which not many people have.
+Second, each key comes with a specific tag with a unique pin code that is used to program that specific key to the VIN of the car.
+Third, programming the car requires Porsche software to be able to program the key, which not many people have.
+So if you don’t get your key programmed by Porsche themselves, you need to find a locksmith who has the hardware and software to program Porsche keys (not just any locksmith).

 Porsche Dealership

-It might be more feasible to have your local Porsche Dealership do it instead, especially if you are okay with forking up a lot of money to do so.
-I’ll warn you right up front, but the Porsche Tax is real.
+It might be more feasible to have your local Porsche Dealership make your spare/replacement key.
+I’ll warn you right up front, the Porsche Tax is real.
 Call any Porsche Dealership to see how much it would cost to get a key made and you might just go into shock.
 You can expect to spend about $1000+ to get a new replacement key.
 I’ve called several Porsche Dealerships in Southern California and showed what they all quoted me below.

 | Porsche Dealerships | Transmitter | Key Blade | Transmitter Programming & Key Cutting | Total Cost for Parts, Programming, & Key Cutting |